zendesk/zendesk_apps_support/README.md

 This project uses Rspec, which can be run with `bundle exec rake`.

 ## Contribute
-* Put up a PR into the master branch.
+* Put up a PR into the main branch.
 * CC and get two +1 from @zendesk/wattle.

 ### Releasing a new version